guybrush77/rapidobj/README.md

 macOS is TBD.

-# Third-party Tools and Resources
+# Third Party Tools and Resources

-This is a (hopefully complete) list of third-party tools and resources used by this project:
+This is a list of third party tools and resources used by this project:

 * [3D models](https://casual-effects.com/data/) from McGuire Computer Graphics Archive
 * [cereal](https://uscilab.github.io/cereal/) for serialization